caarlos0/codecon-2025/slides.md

 ![right](./gore_leaser.png)

-^ it became sort of a running joke gorelease without the r from the Go release team. go prefix kinda locked me in for a long time, and I bet i'm loosing new users because of it if you're doing something you think might be something big, think hard about the name.
+^ eventually, it became sort of a running joke - with art and all gorelease without the r from the Go release team. go prefix kinda locked me in for a long time, and I bet i'm loosing new users because of it and then sometimes perfectly fine english words sound like slur in other languages, etc, etc etc if you're doing something you think might be something big, think hard about the name. naming things is hard

 ---

 ## Pricing

 - Harder than pricing physical products
-- Guess based on what you know
+- _Guess_ based on what you know and what you think it's worth
 - Enterprises usually expect overcharging
 - Legalese, forms, etc

-^ physical products you can derive the price from the materials plus labor. software you're basically allowing access to it, not selling something. its hard to price, especially from a POV you don't know.
+^ physical products you can derive the price from the materials plus labor. software you're basically allowing access to it, not selling something. in my case, there arent even any servers, its just paying for the right to use extra features. its hard to price, especially from a POV you don't know.
-I worked mostly in small to medium companies, but really big ones are completely different game. lots of legalese, docs, etc they expect to be overcharged for that so overcharge for that.
+I worked mostly in small to medium companies, but really big ones are completely different game. lots of legalese, docs, etc they expect to be overcharged for that so overcharge do overcharge.

 ---